 solution gateway high macos linux windows

-If new connections (Control UI, sub-agents, cron announce, webchat) are rejected with WebSocket 1008 'pairing required' after an update or reinstall, you may need to approve a device scope-upgrade (often `operator.write`).
+If new connections (Control UI, sub-agents, cron announce, webchat) are rejected with WebSocket 1008 'pairing required' after an update or reinstall, approve only the device or scope-upgrade shown by logs.

 Symptoms